 The report and the Governors executive order are completely disingenuous in its blanket reassurance of rail safety.

-It is important to bear in mind that Canada’s ability to respond and effect safety corrections is very different from ours in the U.S. They license railroads so they can simply direct the terms and conditions of the license including insurance and bond requirements, capitalization, etc. The FRA struggles with a much mire tenuous and indirect influence over what is essentially a self regulated industry.
+It is important to bear in mind that Canada’s ability to respond and effect safety corrections is very different from ours in the U.S. They license railroads so they can simply direct the terms and conditions of the license including insurance and bond requirements, capitalization, etc. The FRA struggles with a much mired tenuous and indirect influence over what is essentially a self regulated industry.
 But even within this framework there are many opportunities, including the State Safety Option, that allow states to appropriate local input to local safety issues.
 Our MDOT doesn’t participate in this program.
-And of course a Governor of DOT Commissioner can always write to the FRA to express concerns.
-MY FOAA’s to MDOT have produced o evidence of any written expression of concern about the very great risk so many Maine communities are exposed to for the sake of JD Irvings rolling pipeline.
+And of course a Governor or DOT Commissioner can always write to the FRA to express concerns.
+My FOAA’s to MDOT have produced o evidence of any written expression of concern about the very great risk so many Maine communities are exposed to for the sake of JD Irvings rolling pipeline.

 We have a breather at the moment.
 Bakken prices and foreign crude prices are too close in global markets to justify the extra cost of transportation by rail cross country.
 We may even have along term reprieve because D Irvings off load station on the Hudson, in partnership with Buckeye, is now bringing Bakken to Irvings refinery via marine transport..much much cheaper than rail.

 No question that Maine economic vitality requires a shift away from trucks and trucking which add as much as 40% to the price of any Maine product according to the 2010 Can Am report.
 All with any environmental sensibility support rail over trucks for Maine.
 We definitely do need a modern, reliable Class II and Class III rail system here in Maine.
 But our Commissoner and our governor have to be willing to take a realistically hard look at whether we dare risk the easy immediate choice of rolling pipeline to keep us afloat until we have a better answer.